Dental Implants: Affordable vs. Expensive

 The dollar amount that the dentist wants to charge for his or her time to complete a dental-implant-related service (please click to Exhibit 2).
 This fee is essentially based upon what the dentist wants to make as profit.
 It is a feeling, not necessarily based upon competitive factors.

-I have borrowed figures from Dr. Davidoff’s previous effort to estimate the range of the dental implant cost for the dental implants themselves.
+We have borrowed figures from Dr. Davidoff’s previous effort to estimate the range of the dental implant cost for the dental implants themselves.
 Dr. Davidoff advises that his own figures are not scientifically valid, and that they are just his impressions to be used by the consumer as a guide.
-Additional costs included in Table I are similarly, my best-informed estimates.
+Additional costs included in Table I are similarly, our best-informed estimates.

 Table I reveals the extent to which dentists’ profit determines the overall dental implant cost of a single restored dental implant.
 This manner of determining what to charge patients has little to do with the actual cost to the dentist to deliver dental implant care.